Unfortunately, you probably already know the answer to the question “what does it actually cost to sell a dental practice?” – it depends.

 Make sure you understand what is – and is not – included with that fee BEFORE you sign anything, and check for any exclusivity clauses.
 As with any industry, there are many excellent brokers in the market, but the fees are significant, so it is important to understand what you are getting before signing any agreement.
 ADAPT offers an alternative process that is usually significantly less expensive.

-At ADAPT, we currently charge 4% of the value of the practice.
+At ADAPT, we charge ADA members 6.5% of the value of the practice as of January 2021.
 We encourage our customers to build their own team of professionals to manage the transaction itself, but this is generally legal fees and a professional valuation.
-ADAPT pricing will increase in 2021 – but you can lock in our current rates by submitting your profile before January 1.
+See our current rates, including discounts for ADA members.

 - Consulting services: opinion of value, orchestration